StreetContxt/kcl-akka-stream/README.md

 # kcl-akka-stream
-Akka Streaming Source backed by Kinesis Client Library (KCL).
+Akka Streaming Source backed by Kinesis Client Library (KCL 2.x).

-This library combines the convenience of Akka Streams with KCL checkpoint management, failover, load-balancing, and re-sharding capabilities.
+This library combines the convenience of Akka Streams with KCL 2.x checkpoint management, failover, load-balancing, and re-sharding capabilities.

 This library is thoroughly tested and currently used in production.